 Article 5.
 Duration

-The deposit validity period is five years.
-It can be renewed at any time for another five years.
+The deposit validity period is five years as from its registering defined in Article 8.3 below.
+This duration can be renewed at any time for another five-year period.

 Article 6.
 Rates

-2. The subscription for three deposits amounts to € 40.
-00 incl.
+2. The subscription for three deposits amounts to € 35 incl.
 VAT.
 It is valid for three years.
-Accordingly, the depositor may deposit two further deposits free of charge during the three years following the first deposit.
-If the depositor does not fully use his/her subscription during the three years after the first deposit, then he/she will receive an alert e-mail at his/her address four months before the expiry date.
-If the depositor has not fully used his/her subscription within the month after the first alert e-mail, he/she will receive a second alert e-mail at his/her address three months before the expiry date.
-If the depositor has not fully used his/her subscription before the expiry date, then he/she will an e-mail at his/her address, on the offer expiry day, notifying the expiry of his/her subscription.
+Accordingly, the Depositor may deposit two further deposits free of charge during the three-year period following the first deposit.
+If the Depositor does not fully use his/her subscription during the three-year period as from the first deposit, then he/she will receive an alert e-mail at his/her address four months before the expiry date.
+If the Depositor has not fully used his/her subscription within the month following the first alert e-mail, he/she will receive a second alert e-mail at his/her address three months before the expiry date.
+If the Depositor has not fully used his/her subscription before the expiry date, then he/she will receive an e-mail at his/her address, on the offer expiry day, notifying the expiry of his/her subscription.

 4. e-dpo reserves the right to change its pricing policy for deposits and renewals at any time.
-The change is brought to the depositor’s attention on the e-dpo website and upon the deposition of a work or a renewal.
+The change is brought to the Depositor’s attention on the e-dpo website and upon the deposit of a Work or a renewal.
 It is applicable to all the deposits and renewals made after its coming into force.

 Article 7.
 VAT

 1. A Depositor residing in France or having his/her registered office in France is liable to pay VAT.